(Pocket-lint) - The Surface Duo is here. This is everything you need to know about the phone-tablet hybrid - a 'Surface

-Microsoft has been rumoured to be working on a Surface Phone - since at least 2016.
-Microsoft Surface Duo is that device and Microsoft did suggest to Pocket-lint it has been in development for quite some time.
-It's a dual-screen, foldable Android-based device.
-As such it's a different proposition to existing foldable phones and straight-up mini-tablets like the iPad mini.
+Microsoft had been rumoured to be working on a Surface Phone - since at least 2016.
+The Microsoft Surface Duo is that device and Microsoft did suggest to Pocket-lint it has been in development for quite some time.

 What is Surface Duo?

 - Foldable tablet that can be used as a phone

-At last year's Surface launch event, Microsoft Chief Product Officer Panos Panay demonstrated how Duo can do everything you'd expect from a modern smartphone and tablet.
+At its 2019 Surface launch event, Microsoft's Chief Product Officer, Panos Panay, demonstrated how Duo can do everything you'd expect from a modern smartphone and tablet.

 For instance, you can use it to play with apps and make calls, and it can even fit in your pocket.
 However, Panay said the company doesn't view the new Surface Duo as a smartphone - despite its ability to be used for calls.

-Microsoft is clearly apprehensive to pitch this as a phone due to its struggles in that market.
+Microsoft is clearly apprehensive to pitch this as a phone due to its previous struggles in that market (remember Windows Phone?).
 While Surface laptops and tablets are successful, Microsoft's forays into mobile devices have been disastrous.

 Microsoft failed to make a success of its own mobile operating system, and its purchase of Nokia in 2013 was one of the biggest corporate fails in history, causing Microsoft to write-off $7.6 billion.
 It finally stopped its Windows Phone effort in 2017.